DHTMLX/docs-todolist/docs/api/methods/indenttask_method.md

 ### Description

-@short: Demotes the nesting level of the task to one lower level, depending on the nearby task in the data set
+@short: Demotes the nesting level of the task to one lower level, depending on the nearby task

 ### Usage